Finn lives in California's central valley. He enjoys writing food reviews.

 It probably comes down to preference.
 However, one of the downsides I discovered is that some of the pieces are large and some are very small.
 The small ones tend to cook very quickly, and the larger ones take a little longer.

 This is one of the reasons why you have to constantly watch the food while it is on the stove top.
-Frying though, gives it an extra crisp which you cannot obtain from the oven.
+However, frying gives it an extra crisp which you cannot obtain from the oven.

 Tastes Like a Restaurant's Version